 The dramatic shows, including the War of the Roses jousting experience, are what really sets Warwick Castle apart from the dozens of other castles that dot the British countryside.
 Out of the castles our family visited in the United Kingdom, Warwick Castle had the most activities especially for children.
 It is really one of the best day trips from London by train for families with children!

-Harry Potter Studio Tour – Day Trips from London by Train
+4. Harry Potter Studio Tour

-If there are Harry Potter fans in your family, you have likely already reserved your tickets for the Harry Potter Studio Tour.
-And, if you haven’t reserved them yet, you should go do that right now.
 The Harry Potter Studio Tour is one of the easiest possible day trips from London.
 Just read the directions on the website where you purchase tickets and follow the crowds from the train to the bus.
 Allow a half day for your experience.

 The Harry Potter Studio Tour is a unique experience totally different from the theme parks at Universal Studios.
 A walk through the studio tour allows families to appreciate every little detail that was put into the production of the Harry Potter movies from the costumes to the sets.
-Visitors can view sets like the Potions classroom, board the Hogwarts’ Express, and walk through the Dursley’s house.
-We loved the passport stamping sections along the route and the interactive activities scattered throughout.

 Looking for more Harry Potter fun with the family?
 Check out Trekaroo’s Top Spots to Visit for the Ultimate Harry Potter Fan.

 Leeds Castle is arguably one of the most beautiful castles in all the United Kingdom.
 The history of Leeds Castle dates back to the 11th Century.
 It was the private property of six of Britain’s medieval queens.
 Most notably, it was home to Henry VIII and his first wife, Catherine of Aragon.
-Now the castle is surrounded by a moat and lush gardens making it a relaxing and peaceful place for visitors of all ages to spend the day.

-Like Warwick Castle, the Leeds Castle itself is open for self-guided tours, and there are kid-friendly falconry shows.
 Leeds Castle also has a beautiful hedge maze.
 This maze has a surprise at the center that will appeal to all ages, not just children looking for a place to play.
-However, Leeds Castle does have an expansive playground for the kiddos too.
+Leeds Castle also has an expansive playground for the kiddos too.
 One part of the playground is set aside for tots while the other will even inspire tweens in an epic game of hide-and-seek.

 The restaurant at Leeds Castle has a great view of the castle and moat in addition to yummy treats and a convenient kids’ menu.
 Families are certainly able to eat a tasty, relaxed meal during their day trip to Leeds Castle.

-Many British families drive to Leeds Castle however it is possible to reach Leeds Castle via train from London Victoria station.
+Many British families drive to Leeds Castle, however it is possible to reach Leeds Castle via train from London Victoria station.
 The train ride from London Victoria station to Bearsted is only about an hour and leaves regularly throughout the day.
-During the summer season, a shuttle bus is available to transport visitors from the Bearsted station to Leeds Castle.
-If you plan to use the shuttle bus, be sure to bring cash and check the schedule on the Leeds Castle website.

 One of the most popular day trips from London is to Windsor Castle.
 It is especially popular now, due to the recent royal wedding.
-Stepping off the train in Windsor, you’ll quickly see that it there’s much more than just a castle to tour in Windsor.
+Stepping off the train in Windsor, you’ll quickly see that it there’s much more than just a castle to tour.
 There’s also a lot of shopping and restaurants in the area.
-While the journey to Windsor from Paddington Station is about 45 minutes by train, it does require a change of trains in Slough.
-Don’t be concerned, just follow the crowds.

 Windsor Castle is used by the current British royal family.
 This makes it the longest-occupied palace in Europe.
 Since the 11th Century, it has been the home of 39 monarchs.
 A visit to Windsor Castle includes both the State Apartments and St George’s Chapel.
 Ten monarchs are buried at the chapel including Henry VIII.
 In the 21st century, St George’s Chapel is most notable for being the location of the wedding of Prince Harry and Meghan Markle.